RocketMobster/warpcorereports/README.md

 A Star Trek-themed engineering report generator with LCARS UI styling, designed to create authentic-looking Starfleet engineering reports with dynamic content, interactive charts, and sharing capabilities.

-## TODO — Bug Alert (Next Up)

-- Issue: Signing Engineer's name is not injected into the References section when "Add Signatory Reference" is checked.
+## Recently Fixed

-- Expected: When checked, the References section should include an entry citing the signing engineer (e.g., "[n] Lieutenant Commander Craig Bickford, Engineering"), and an inline citation where applicable.
+- Signing Engineer reference: When "Add Signatory Reference" is checked, the References section now always includes a signing engineer entry and consistent numbering.
+See CHANGELOG 0.2.3.
-- Status: Reproducible; prioritize this fix before any other tasks.
-- Notes: The toggle is `signatoryReference`; verify `generateReport` uses `signatoryName` and `signatoryRank` to append a reference entry and that numbering remains consistent with other references.

 ## Features